CAAPIM/Sample-App-MAS-iOS-Fingerprint-Sessions-Lock/README.md

 This sample app uses the MASFoundation and MASUI frameworks of the MAS SDK.

 <br>**Required:**
-* Xcode (Latest Version) - Install from App Store
+* Xcode, latest version installed from App Store
-* Cocoapods (latest version) - Install from https://cocoapods.org/
+* CocoaPods, latest version installed from https://cocoapods.org/
 * Device with Passcode and Fingerprint locks enabled
 * Device required for fingerprint</br>